Two companions, six weeks, one clear difference: how emotional tone actually splits between them

 The other companion showed something closer to a cool-down curve.
 The messages after a heavy exchange stayed quieter, a little more careful, for a while before returning to a lighter register.
 That small behavioral difference had an outsized effect on how the interaction felt over time.
 It made the companion feel like it was actually tracking where you were emotionally, not just responding to the last thing you typed.

-This kind of character stability over time is related to what happens with AI companion character drift, which covers the longer arc of how a companion's personality can shift (or hold) across many sessions.
+This kind of character stability over time is related to what happens with voice chat, which covers the longer arc of how a companion's personality can shift (or hold) across many sessions.

 Mei

 Mei reads the room in a way that's hard to explain but easy to notice.
-Mei has the kind of steady presence that makes post-conversation cool-downs feel natural rather than abrupt, which matters more than people expect.
+Mei has the kind of steady presence that makes post-conversation cool-downs feel natural instead of abrupt, which matters more than people expect.

 Proactive versus reactive emotional engagement